 My personal opinion – if they come up with floating licenses and silent installation it will be even better!

 Let’s go with some images here.
-The first set is showing what we recieved as an input 3D model of the tower along with a massing, imported in 3ds max and rendered as a clay / white model.
+The first set is showing what we received as an input 3D model of the tower along with a massing, imported in 3ds max and rendered as a clay / white model.

 The building is symmetrical, that is why ZHA team provided only half of it, visible on the white image.
 From here it was our turn.